yogithachinni/code-challenge/README.md

 * *What is the point of dealing with site visits?
 Couldn't I just add up the order totals and multiply?*

   Correct, dividing revenue by site visits just to multiply back out is not necessary to get to the result.
-That being said, for the purposes of this exercise you should assume that revenue / visit and visits/week are important metrics to the business and should be available from the data - even if you choose to not implement your revenue calculation using them.
+That being said, for the purposes of this exercise you should assume that revenue / visit and visits / week are important metrics to the business and should be available from the data - even if you choose to not implement your revenue calculation using them.

 * *How do I handle missing data?
 What if a user doesn't come back?*